One Canada Square: Background

-History and design
+History

-Original plans
+1987–1990: Design and construction

 The original plans for a business district on Canary Wharf came from G Ware Travelstead.
 He proposed three 260 m (850 ft) towers.
 Travelstead was unable to fund the project, so the plans were sold to Olympia & York in 1987.
 Olympia & York grouped all three towers into an area known as Docklands Square, and the main tower was designated DS7 during planning.
 Docklands Square was later renamed Winston Square before finally being renamed as Canada Square.

-Architects/design

 The architects chosen to design One Canada Square were César Pelli & Associates, Adamson Associates, and Frederick Gibberd Coombes & Partners.
 They designed the tower with a similar shape to 200 Vesey Street (formerly Three World Financial Center), New York City, which was also developed by Olympia & York and designed by Argentine architect César Pelli.
 The shape was also made reminiscent of "Big Ben".
 Olympia & York wanted to clad One Canada Square in stone, just like Peli's World Financial Center towers constructed in 1986, but the architects first wanted to use aluminium for its low density, before insisting on steel to reflect Britain's heritage as an industrial nation.
 The final steel clad chosen was Patten Hyclad Cambric-finish stainless-steel.

 Commenting on the reason for choosing steel for the clad:

 "We studied the cladding material carefully and chose stainless steel with a linen finish because it seemed to fit the atmosphere of London."